Close Menu

 Supports 3.5mm, 4.4mm and 2.5mm plugs that can be replaced.
 Supports replaceable tuning nozzle filters, providing three nozzle filters choices – Reference (black ring), Translucent (blue ring), Atmosphere Enhancement (red ring).

-Acoustic Configuration and Sound Description
+Acoustic Configuration & Sound Description

 TRN Conch review: $35 with liquid metal cavity, DLC diamond diaphragm dynamic driver and three tuning nozzle filters